Audi Q2 SUV - Interior & comfort

 Audi Q2 dashboard

-Technik is the entry-level grade, so you'll need to upgrade to Sport, S line or Black Edition to get Audi's 12.3-inch Virtual Cockpit instrument display and an 8.3-inch infotainment display.
-The latter can be controlled using a rotary dial on the centre console or 'natural language' voice control, but it's a bit disappointing it lacks touchscreen operation and doesn't have Audi's latest software.
+Technik is the entry-level grade, so you'll need to upgrade to Sport, S line or Black Edition to get Audi's 12.3-inch Virtual Cockpit instrument display.
+All cars now get an 8.3-inch infotainment screen, which can be controlled using a rotary dial on the centre console or 'natural language' voice control, but it's a bit disappointing it lacks touchscreen operation and doesn't have Audi's latest software.

 The Black Edition trim swaps chrome brightwork for gloss black and has 19-inch alloy wheels, while Vorsprung gets adaptive suspension, a rear-view camera, semi-autonomous parking and adaptive cruise control.
 Luxury is also bumped up with Nappa leather upholstery, a panoramic sunroof and a Bang & Olufsen stereo upgrade.